afshaalzubair/web-development/README.md

 ## Purpose

-A repository for HTML/CSS/JS web development projects.
-Created by Afshaal Zubair.
+A repository for HTML/CSS/JS web development projects, created by Afshaal Zubair.

 ## Projects